 Add to that two ongoing wars in the Middle East, and even the world’s only superpower is hard stressed to maintain global predominance.

 China, Iran and Russia will take advantage of the situation, notes Auslin.
 As these powers seek to increase their influence, “the free flow of capital will be constrained,” while other countries are forced to strengthen regulation in order to pay for their own defense.
 Decades of “instability, increased conflict, and depressed economic growth and innovation” will ensue.

 At The Economist the argument was made that China and Russia have actually very little interest in upsetting the status quo.
 They fare all too well under a regime of free trade.
 As I have previously opined, Western commentators are quick to dread foreign power blocks while they, in fact, are more likely to promote the institutionalization of Western values than undermine them.
 The end of American ascendancy may be inevitable, but only when globalization — or “Americanization” — is accomplished.
 As Thomas Barnett wrote in December, there is little need for American hegemony when culturally and economically, American influence is paramount.

-The potential of European might is slim therefore, at least for now.
+The potential of European might is therefore slim, at least for now.
 If America slowly starts to withdraw, Europe will have to respond and accept a new Atlantic order in which it stands on a more equal footing with the United States.
 But that is something for the distant future.
-The US is unlikely to undercut its foreign commitments any time soon so both Europe and Japan will continue to enjoy sitting safely under its massive defense umbrella for probably decades to come.
+America is unlikely to undercut its foreign commitments any time soon, so both Europe and Japan will continue to enjoy sitting safely under its massive defense umbrella for probably decades to come.